zopencommunity/gnport/README.md

 ### Developer Notes

-Before building, use this workflow to ensure the file system is in pristine state.
+In case of an error, use this workflow to ensure the file system is in pristine state.

 ```